R0GGER/bookmarkly/README.md

 ## Features

 ### :pushpin: Bookmark Management
-- Responsive design, accessible on both computer and phone
+- Responsive design for desktop & mobile access
 - Organize bookmarks into categories
 - Mark bookmarks as favorites
 - Customize each bookmark with its own icon